sbcshop/UPS-Hat-RPi/README.md

 ## Features
   * Two on board battery reverse indicator Led's
-  * Two USB power port for external devices
+  * Two on board USB power port for external devices
+  * Onboard oled display, for displaying current, voltage,power and battery percentage of UPS HAT

 ## Code
 ## First of all, you need to enable I2C in raspberry pi, for this you need to go "sudo raspi-config" then go to "interface options->I2C->yes->press enter"